jgarber623/sixtwothree.org/src/posts/_posts/2015-02-12-the-practical-case-for-progressive-enhancement.md

 So far, the feedback on my original post is a generous mix of honest commentary and critique with a helping of misconceptions about the strategy for which I advocate.
 In this post, I'll address some major points brought up by my colleague [Josh Korr](http://viget.com/about/team/jkorr) and The Man in Charge, [Brian Williams](http://viget.com/about/team/bwilliams).

 Josh and I debated the topic yesterday afternoon in [Slack](https://slack.com/) and Brian and I have discussed these very issues multiple times in the past.
-I'm prone to getting _really excited_ when I talk about Web development and my arguments tend to be less rigorous in one-on-one conversation than when writing.
+I'm prone to getting _really excited_ when I talk about Web development and my arguments tend to be less rigorous in one-on-one conversation than in writing.
 I'll attempt to do better here.

 [Let's do this](https://www.youtube.com/watch?v=LkCNJRfSZBU&t=1m20s).